mindeby/js-7/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project was part of module 7 of the Full Stack JavaScript Course from Treehouse.
+It consists of api calls to the flicker api rendering the search results into a gallery built using React.

 Instructions on how to
-To start project go to terminal open project directory install project dependencies with npm install run npm start
+To start project go to terminal open project directory install project dependencies run yarn start

 create config.js file for your api key inside your src files: